 Ahhh!
 The appealing image to the left is one of Vaughn's photographs.
 You see the azure water and peak surrounding the small water body and think, "where is that small piece of heaven!"
 And then someone wakes you up by reminding you, "Excuse me, but the mountain is a tailings pile and the water is ever so blue due to metals in the water."

-what I'm blogging about please visit Wascovich's gallery online. . . and do take a look at his Tar Creek images including his Picher tornado slideshow.
+To see more of what I'm blogging about please visit Wascovich's gallery online. . . and do take a look at his Tar Creek images including his Picher tornado slideshow.
 Now I have a question--which is your favorite of the images posted in his Tar Creek gallery?

 If you would like to see Wascovich's work up close and personal you will not want to miss the 10th National Conference on Tar Creek, September 15-17 in Miami, OK.
 He is a workshop presenter for the conference.